dgaydukov/cert-aws/sa/files/sa.md

 * TVM (token vending machine - java code run on ec2 that request temporary credentials on behalf of user) - old way to get temporary credentials.
 Don't use it, better to use cognito.
 It's also not scalable, cause it's implemented on single ec2 - so it's single point of failure.
 Don't confuse:
-* Notaction - opposite of Action, can be used with Allow/Deny Notaction+Allow - add access to all actions except those under Notaction Good example to allow all actions on s3 except delete bucket:
+* Notaction - opposite of Action, can be used with Allow/Deny.
+Notaction+Allow - add access to all actions except those under Notaction.
+Good example to allow all actions on s3 except delete bucket
 ```
 "Effect": "Allow",
 "NotAction": "s3:DeleteBucket",